guardian/amigo/roles/node/README.md

 ## DEPRECATED variables

-### `node_full_version` (not recommended)
+### `node_full_version` (deprecated)

-Not recommended: Use `node_major_version` instead to automatically receive security patches within a major version.
+Deprecated: Use `node_major_version` instead to automatically receive security patches within a major version.

-If you need a specific full version of Node.js (e.g., for reproducible builds), you can specify the exact version using this variable.
+If you temporarily need a specific full version of Node.js (e.g. when a new automatically selected Node version has a compatibility issue), you can specify the exact version using this variable.
 This uses the same installation method as `node_major_version` but skips the automatic version lookup.

 ```yaml
 node_full_version: 20.11.0